marginal23326/Manga-Viewer/README.md

 ## Overview

 Manga Viewer is an offline web application designed for seamless manga reading.
 It offers a continuous vertical viewing experience with manga management, intuitive navigation, keyboard shortcuts, and customizable settings.
-Features a brutalist design aesthetic.

 ## Features